lucahttp/MSTeamsCQD/README.md

 ## Examples

-you will find example querys inside the example folder located in this repo
+you will find example querys inside the Examples folder located in this repo